btroncone/learn-rxjs/operators/filtering/distinctuntilchanged.md

 # distinctUntilChanged
 #### signature: ` distinctUntilChanged(compare: function): Observable`

-### Description

-###### TL;DR: Only emit when the current value is different than the last
+## Only emit when the current value is different than the last.

-The **distinctUntilChanged** operator will emit values that are distinct from the source’s previous output.
-You can dictate how this comparison is performed by providing a function that will compare the current and previous values.
-A [strict equality comparison](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) is used by default.

 ---
-:bulb:  distinctUntilChanged uses '===' comparison by default, object references must match!
+:bulb:  distinctUntilChanged uses `===` comparison by default, object references must match!

 ---